Low-angle view of people walking in a city, symbolising unity and collective action, related to key facts about group litigation for seeking justice.

 1. What group litigation is

 Group litigation is a legal process whereby multiple individuals with similar complaints come together and file a collective lawsuit.
-For example, if thousands of people have purchased the same faulty product, rather than each person filing a separate lawsuit, they can join a group action.

 2. Eligibility: How to determine if you qualify